fineanmol/plant-tree/README.md

-🌴 Updated on Sun, 16 Mar 2025 10:16:50 GMT
+🌿 Updated on Sun, 16 Mar 2025 18:10:26 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "The best error message is the one that never shows up."